ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/economic_activity.md

 # Src
 {
     "code": "IN31",
-    "title": "Variation in economic activity among 25 to 29 year olds compared with the average, and quintile ranking (from best 20% to worst 20%), by region (UK, 2014 to 2021 combined)", "tooltipTitle": "",
+    "title": "Variation in economic activity among 25 to 29 year olds compared with the average, by region (UK, 2014 to 2021 combined)", "tooltipTitle": "",
     "map": "/static/data/maps/International_Territorial_Level_2_(January_2021)_UK_BUC.json",
     "data": "/static/data/indicators/IN31_area-20230327.csv",